Measurement of the branching fraction ratios $R(D^{+})$ and $R(D^{*+})$ using muonic $\tau$ decays

 At the hardware stage, events are required to be triggered by activity unrelated to the signal candidate or by high transverse energy signals in the HCAL due to the \Dp decay products.
 In the software stage, one- or two-track combinations of the $D^{+}$ decay products are required to pass a multivariate selection based on the transverse momentum and impact parameter with respect to an associated primary vertex (PV).
-A subsequent software level selects a displaced three-track combination with a $\Km\pip\pip$ invariant mass compatible with the \Dp mass and have large transverse momentum.
+A subsequent software level selects a displaced three-track combination with a $\Km\pip\pip$ invariant mass compatible with the \Dp mass and large transverse momentum.
 The $D^{+}$ candidate is combined with a muon with a loose vertex-quality requirement.
 The muon is required to have a momentum above 3\gevc to ensure that it reaches the muon stations.
 Particle identification (PID) requirements are applied on the final state particles, based on information from the RICH and muon systems.

-A centralised preselection, which follows the final trigger stage selection, is additionally applied.
+A set of offline selection critera, following the final trigger stage selection, is additionally applied.
 The $D^{+}$ candidate is required to have a significant impact parameter with respect to any PV, which reduces background from charm decays originating directly from the $pp$ collision.
-A neural network classifier~\cite{DeCian:2017ytk} is also applied to all final-state particles to reject track candidates which have more than 30\% of hits that do not originate from the same source (fake tracks).
+A neural network classifier~\cite{DeCian:2255039} is also applied to all final-state particles to reject track candidates which have more than 30\% of hits that do not originate from the same source (fake tracks).